boazsegev/iodine/SPEC-Websocket-Draft.md

 The following method names are reserved for the network implementation: `write`, `close` and `has_pending?`.

-The server **must** extend the Websocket Callback Object's *class* using `extend`, so that the Websocket Callback Object inherits the following methods:
+The server **MUST** extend the Websocket Callback Object's *class* using `extend`, so that the Websocket Callback Object inherits the following methods:

-* `write(data)` will attempt to send the data through the websocket connection. `data` **must** be a String.
+* `write(data)` will attempt to send the data through the websocket connection. `data` **MUST** be a String.
 If `data` is UTF-8 encoded, the data will be sent as text.
 If `data` is binary encoded it will be sent as non-text (as specified by the Websocket Protocol).

     `write` has the same delivery promise as `Socket#write` (a successful `write` does **not** mean any of the data will reach the other side).

     `write` shall return `true` on success and `false` if the websocket is closed.

-    A server **should** document whether `write` will block or return immediately.
-It is **recommended** that servers implement buffered IO, allowing `write` to return immediately when resources allow and block (or, possibly, disconnect) when the IO buffer is full.
+    A server **SHOULD** document whether `write` will block or return immediately.
+It is **RECOMMENDED** that servers implement buffered IO, allowing `write` to return immediately when resources allow and block (or, possibly, disconnect) when the IO buffer is full.

 * `close` closes the connection once all the data in the outgoing queue was sent.
 If `close` is called while there is still data to be sent, `close` will only take effect once the data was sent.